leetcode-python-java/leetcode-python-java/README.md

   end
 end
 ```
-A rack server need to start with an `App` object.
+A Rack server need to start with an `App` object.
 The `App` object should have a `call` method.

-`config.ru` is the conventional entry file for rack app.
+`config.ru` is the conventional entry file for Rack app.
 So let's look at it.
 ```ruby
 # ./config.ru
 require_relative 'config/environment'